 Lead or Host

-If you're interested in leading your own Community Group, or you want to open your home as a host for a Community Group, please reach out to Jenny Yun, our Director of Community Life, at [email protected].
-She will help you navigate the next steps!
+If you're interested in leading your own Community Group, or you want to open your home as a host for a Community Group, please reach out to Graham Girard, our Interim CG Manager, at [email protected] — he will help you navigate the next steps!

 There are various Moms’ Groups that meet on the West Side.
 Moms’ Groups exist to create an environment of prayer, worship, Bible study and connection to other moms on the West Side and Lincoln Square.
 If you have questions or are interested in participating in a group, please contact Jenni Bounds, our Director of Children's Ministry, at [email protected]